 Intensive course: From Small Bodies to Impact Craters

-17 - 21 August 2020 we invite you to join an intensive DEEP course (5 ECTS) to learn about small bodies in the solar system.
+17 - 21 August 2020 we invite you to join an online, intensive DEEP course (5 ECTS) to learn about small bodies in the solar system.
 The course will be taught by Jane Luu, Ingrid Mann, Ramon Brasser, Nils Prieur and Stephanie Werner.

 In this course you will learn about

 - the populations of small bodies in the solar system, which are comets, asteroids and dust.

 - their dynamics in orbits around the sun based on n-body simulations.